Rank Inequalities on Knot Floer Homology of Periodic Knots: Motivation from Morse homology

-\begin{proof}[Proof of theorem \ref{thm:floyd} in the case $p=2$ and $X$ is an $\Z/p$-CW complex] Combining Lemmas \ref{lemma:stair} and \ref{lemma:top}, we see that all generators of $^{v}E^{\infty}_{p,q}$ are represented by staircases in the bicomplex with $a_0=0$ and $b_n=0$.
+\begin{proof}[Proof of Theorem \ref{thm:floyd} in the case $p=2$ and $X$ is an $\Z/p\Z$-CW complex] Combining Proposition \ref{lemma:stair} and Lemma \ref{lemma:top}, we see that all generators of $^{v}E^{\infty}_{p,q}$ are represented by staircases in the bicomplex with $a_0 \neq 0$ and $b_n=0$.
 That is, staircases which end with a horizontal arrow on the top, and a vertical arrow on the bottom.

 Now for any generator of $H_*(F)$, consider the staircase that represents it in the bicomplex.
 The corresponding generator on $^{v}E^1_{p,q}$ will be in a higher (or equal if the staircase has length 0) vertical grading than the generator in $^{h}E^1_{p,q}$.
 This gives the desired inequality since the vertical grading on $^{v}E^1_{p,q}$ gives the grading on $H_*(X)$, and the vertical grading on $^{h}E^1_{p,q}$ gives the grading on $H_*(F)$. \end{proof}